grokify/ringcentral-content/docs/integrations/manageengine/self_service_password_sms.md

 ## Integration via Zapier

-To set up ManageEngine ADSelfService using HTTP-based Custom SMS Provider with RingCentral via Zapier, perform the following steps:
+To set up ManageEngine ADSelfService using HTTP-based Custom SMS Provider with RingCentral via Zapier, perform the following steps.

+Note: for the Zapier integration to work the phone number produced by the ManageEngine `%mobNo%` macro must match a format recognized by RingCentral, e.g. E.164 format with or without the leading `+`, for example, `+1 (650) 111-2222` would be represented as `16501112222`.
+The ManageEngine uses the formatting used in Active Directory.

 ### 1) Make a Zap!